 The term “sciatica” refers to the pain experienced when the sciatic nerve becomes compressed by inflammation or other spinal abnormalities.
 Many patients tell us “sciatica wakes me up at night”.

 When you’re suffering from sciatica, the experience is not just painful, but also uncomfortable.
-Some people have difficulty standing, walking, sitting, and many have difficulty learning how to sleep with sciatica.
+Some people have difficulty standing, walking, sitting, and many have difficulty learning how to sleep with sciatica or sciatica pain when lying down.
 For some, sleeping with sciatica can lead to anxiety the moments before bedtime as you prepare for the possibility of once again not getting a good night’s rest.

 What Causes Sciatica?

 When people have back pain, they often refer to it as sciatica.
-But what causes sciatica?
+But what causes sciatica to flare up?
 Sciatica is a very common type of back pain that radiates down the sciatic nerve, hence the name sciatica.
 The sciatic nerve extends from the lower back and down the back of each leg.
 Sciatica occurs when the root or roots of the sciatic nerve, located in the lower lumbar spine, are compressed or irritated.